The Automatic

-The Automatic (also known as The Automatic Automatic in the U.S.) was a Welsh rock band.
-The band's last-known lineup was composed of Robin Hawkins on vocals, bass and synthesisers, James Frost on guitar, synthesisers, backing vocals and occasional bass, Iwan Griffiths on drums and Paul Mullen on vocals, guitar and synthesiser.
+The Automatic (also known as The Automatic Automatic in the U.S.) were a Welsh rock band.
+The band's final lineup was composed of Robin Hawkins on vocals, bass and synthesisers, James Frost on guitar, synthesisers and backing vocals, Iwan Griffiths on drums and Paul Mullen on vocals, guitar and synthesiser.
 Mullen joined after the departure of Alex Pennie, who provided synthesiser, percussion and vocals.

 Signing to a deal between B-Unique Records and Polydor Records in 2005, the band released their platinum selling debut Not Accepted Anywhere in 2006, which spawned three UK top 40 singles – "Raoul", "Recover" and "Monster".
 The band released their second album This Is A Fix accompanied by only one single, "Steve McQueen" in 2008, which due to a dispute between the band's labels – B-Unique and Polydor – was plagued with distributional and promotional problems.
 The dispute led to the band withdrawing from their 5-album deal with the labels and instead formed their own label, Armoured Records, distributed through EMI.

-After independently releasing their third album Tear the Signs Down in 2010 and three singles – "Interstate", "Run & Hide" and "Cannot Be Saved", the band began what was meant to be a temporary break while members concentrated on other projects.
-James Frost began playing guitar in Effort, while Paul Mullen provided vocals and guitar in Young Legionnaire.
+The band released their third album Tear the Signs Down in 2010 with the singles "Interstate", "Run & Hide" and "Cannot Be Saved".
+Following completing promoting and touring the album in 2010, the band have been inactive.